📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Position in AI Overviews: Are you the primary source or a secondary citation?

-How long does it take to see results?
+How long does it take to see results from schema implementation?

 Should I use schema if I rank #1 but have low CTR?

-Do all AI search engines use schema?
+Do all AI search engines use schema markup?

 What’s Next: The Evolving Role of Schema

-As AI systems become more sophisticated, expect:
+As AI systems become more sophisticated, expect these developments for schema markup for AI Overviews:

 - Increased schema type diversity with over 800 types now available on Schema.org